 As drilling advanced scoping level technical studies were initiated by Boliden investigating areas including mineral processing, mining method and scale, rock mechanics, infrastructure layout, CAPEX estimation, and potential environmental and social impacts.
 The latest Mineral Resource estimate for the Laver deposit, dated 31st of December 2013, is based on results from that work.
 In 2014 Boliden submitted an application for mining concession covering the entirety of the Laver deposit Mineral Resource.
-However, as of year-end 2019 a final decision on the mining concession application was still pending.
+However, as of year-end 2021 the mining concession process is still ongoing with no final decision yet made by the authorities.
 Exploration and other work has continued throughout the mining concession permitting process, and an internal audit of the project was completed in 2017.
 Results of the audit confirmed the bulk open pit mining potential of the Laver deposit, and highlighted opportunity for project improvement through continued focus on exploration, operational cost, and CAPEX optimization.